 Introduction

-The introduction of the legal assistant cover letter should capture the recipient’s attention.
+The introduction should capture the recipient’s attention.
 It should contain adequate information about who you are and the position you are applying for.
 Lively language should help encourage the recipient to keep reading the rest of the cover letter.

 Body